 2.3 Third party access to your data

 Sanity employs third-party processors under contract as part of providing our services to you, who may process your personal data in cases where we are the data controller.
 In these cases, we only share the necessary information to enable them to carry out their tasks.
 Such external service providers are carefully selected in order to ensure your privacy and to fulfil our obligations under the GDPR, CCPA, and other applicable data protection laws.
 Service providers may only use the data for the purposes under the agreement entered into between Sanity and the service provider.
-More information about our specific third-party processors is included in Appendix 1.
+More information about our specific third-party processors is included at https://www.sanity.io/third-party-sub-processors.

 If it serves investigations of illegal use of our services or is required to pursue legal claims, personal data may be shared with law enforcement agencies, public bodies and third-party victims' claims based upon court orders or other binding orders from public bodies.
 Such transfer of data will be made in accordance with applicable laws and regulations.